onefastsnail/mimmit-koodaa-redux-track/exercises/4/README.md

 - To learn how to connect Redux with React
 - To apply the concepts of Redux to React components
-- Learn about functional components
+- An introduction to functional components

 ## Usage